How to Build a Prediction Market Platform Like Polymarket

 Decentralised vs Centralised Prediction Markets

 Centralised prediction markets rely on a company to hold funds, resolve outcomes, and process payouts.
-This introduces counterparty risk — users must trust the operator entirely.
+This approach introduces counterparty risk — users must trust the operator entirely.
 Decentralised platforms replace the operator with smart contracts that execute autonomously on-chain.

 Moreover, the prediction markets crypto-native model is permissionless.
 Anyone with a compatible wallet can participate without geographic restrictions, depending on the platform’s compliance design.
 Funds remain on-chain at all times, and resolution relies on decentralised oracle networks rather than human administrators with conflicting incentives.